Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Generalization to the Sparse MAP Estimation with Nonuniform Source Variances

 \section{Generalization to the Sparse MAP Estimation with Nonuniform Source Variances}

-In Section~\ref{sec:problem}, we developed a MISDP reformulation for the sparse MAP estimation problem~\eqref{prob:MMVL20_original} with the uniform prior assumption in~\eqref{eq:prior_sparse} where a priori the sources in all directions are assumed to have the same variance.
+In Section~\ref{sec:problem}, we developed a MISDP reformulation for the sparse MAP estimation~\eqref{prob:MMVL20_original} with the uniform prior~\eqref{eq:prior_sparse} where a priori the sources in all directions have the same variance.
 In this section, we consider the sparse MAP estimation problem with nonuniform source variances and briefly introduce a generalization of the MISDP-based method in Section~\ref{sec:problem}.

 Consider the sparse model in~\eqref{eq:sparseModel} constructed by sampling the FOV.
 The waveform matrix $\vect{X}$ is similarly assumed to be row-sparse and follow a spatial-temporal i.i.d. zero-mean complex Gaussian distribution.
 However, unlike the uniform prior assumption in~\eqref{eq:prior_sparse}, the source variances are assumed to vary across the DOAs.
 Specifically, if there exists a source in the sampled direction with the spatial frequency $\nu_k$, then the entries $x_{k,n}$ are assumed to follow the distribution